iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week2_qgis/README.md

 <p align='center'>
 <img src="../Images/qgis_addevictions.png" width="300">
 </p>
 Under the File Format, the default is `CSV`, which is what our file format is.
 Great.
 Also notice in the Geometry Definition section the default is `Point Coordinates`, which is also what we need.
 AND also that the `X field` and `Y field` have automatically been selected for you.
-This is because QGIS will automatically look for the field names that it recognizes to be possible candidates for storing geometric information. *Keep in mind that X = longitude and Y= latitude.
-We typically tend to think of coordinates as lat/long, but GIS software reads points as long/lat.*
+This is because QGIS will automatically look for the field names that it recognizes to be possible candidates for storing geometric information. **Keep in mind that X = longitude and Y= latitude.
+We typically tend to think of coordinates as lat/long, but GIS software reads points as long/lat.**

+If you're prompted to select a map projection, select **4326**.

 So all the defaults to add geometries are what we need.
 Just click **Add**.
 You should see something like this:
 <p align='center'>